 Scientific Foundations

 The study of factors also ties into concepts like divisibility.
 A number is divisible by its factors, meaning that the division results in a whole number with no remainder.
 Divisibility rules provide quick ways to determine if a number is divisible by certain common factors like 2, 3, 5, and 10.
-For example, a number is divisible by 3 if the sum of its digits is divisible by 3.
+Which means for example, a number is divisible by 3 if the sum of its digits is divisible by 3.
 In the case of 9, the sum of its digit (9) is divisible by 3, and thus 9 itself is divisible by 3.

 History and Evolution